ubccr/hpc-toolset-tutorial/ondemand/README.md

 In the navigation bar you'll see a dropdown menu entitled `Files`.
 The first menu item is your `$HOME` and this comes by default with every installation.
 The second menu item has been added as a 'favorite path'.
-Administrators can add many favorite paths to scrach or project spaces for example.
+Administrators can add many favorite paths to scratch or project spaces for example.

 Click the link to `HOME` and you'll be redirected to the file manager.